fccview/scatola-magica/howto/ENV.md

 - `OIDC_ADMIN_GROUPS=admins` Optional.
 Comma-separated list of OIDC groups that should have admin privileges.
 - `OIDC_GROUPS_SCOPE=groups` Optional.
 Scope to request for groups.
 Defaults to "groups".
 Set to empty string or "no" to disable for providers like Entra ID that don't support the groups scope.
 - `OIDC_LOGOUT_URL=https://authprovider.local/realms/master/logout` Optional.
 Custom logout URL for global logout.
+- `DISABLE_PASSWORD_LOGIN=true` Optional.
+When set to "true" and OIDC is properly configured, disables username/password login and only shows OIDC login.
+If OIDC is not configured, password login will still be available as a fallback.